aso5656/CS61B-sp21-notes/Lecture 8.md

 **When you are creating these hierarchies, remember that the relationship between a subclass and a superclass should be an "is-a" relationship.**
 Cat should only implement Animal Cat is an Animal.
 You should not be defining them using a "has-a" relationship.
 Cat has-a Claw, but Cat definitely should not be implementing Claw.

+### Implementation Inheritance Cheetsheet
+#### Extends
+- Inherits all public variables, methods, nested classes
+- Not constructors
+- Subclass constructor must invoke superclass constructor first
+- Use super to invoke overriden superclass methods and constructors

+#### Invocation of overriden methods follows
+1. Compiler only lets us do things allowd by static type.
+2. For overriden methods (not overloaded methods) the actual method invoked is based on dynamic type of invoking expression.
+- Can use casting to overrule compiler type checking